Agriculture

 Manure and Fertilizer Management

-• Application of 120 kg N, 80 kg P2O5 and 50 kg K2O per hectare is recommended for getting optimum yield.
+• Application of 120 kg N, 80 kg P2O5 and 50 kg K2O per hectare is recommended for getting the optimum yield.

 Cultural Practices

-• Crop Rotation - Tomato should not be grown successively on the same field and a break of at least one year is required between planting of tomatoes.
+• Crop Rotation - Tomato should not be grown successively on the same field, and a break of at least one year is required between planting of tomatoes.

 • Weed Management - Weeds should be controlled in tomato crops because they compete for light, water, and nutrients.
-Sometimes they host tomato diseases, such as tomato yellow leaf curl virus.
+Sometimes they host tomato diseases, such as the tomato yellow leaf curl virus.

 Pest and Disease Management